tristantbg/kirby-resize-on-demand-plugin/README.md

 ## How it works

-The plugin creates a URL to a resized image **without creating the image itself**.
+The `resizeOnDemand()` method returns a URL to a resized image **without creating the image itself**.
 So if the browser requested this URL, the response would be a 404 error.
 To prevent that, a router matches the URL request and runs a function that finds and resizes the original image to the requested width via Kirby’s build-in `thumb()` function.
 Then the resized image is served via a chunked `readfile()`.
 If the resized image already exists, it will be loaded like a regular image.

 **Example URL:** `http://yoursite.com/thumbs/pageuri/imagename-500-a1fe324ad3b1.jpg`